vahidk/EffectiveTensorflow/README.md

 ```python
 z = x[begin:end]  # z = tf.slice(x, [begin], [end-begin])
 ```
 Be very careful when using this op though.
 The slicing op is very inefficient and often better avoided, especially when the number of slices is high.
 To understand how inefficient this op can be let's look at an example.
-We want manually perform reduction across the rows of a matrix:
+We want to manually perform reduction across the rows of a matrix:
 ```python
 import tensorflow as tf
 import time